Barkerprooks/canvas-cli/readme.md

       it's the 'name' in the url: https://name.instructure.com
 ```

-## Future Features
+## Features
++ Print all current assignments, their due dates, and how long until they're due
++ View assignment information like title, and description
++ Download assignment files to the current directory

+## Upcoming
+- Allow user to supply a new directory for specific assignment downloads
-+ ability to see grades for past assignments
+- See grades for past assignments
-+ ability to turn in an assignment by supplying a path, class id, and assignment id
+- Turn in an assignment by supplying a path, class id, and assignment id
-+ ability to turn in an assignment by supplying a path and selecting a class and assignment by menu
+- Turn in an assignment by supplying a path and selecting a class and assignment by menu
-+ print user info such as name, groups, unread messages, etc.
+- Print user info such as name, groups, unread messages, etc.
-+ show reminders and alerts for assignments close to their due date